Page Headers - Gayther Original (200px)

 LGBTQIA+ Community - Equality Movement

 It was not until the 1960s, just over 60 years ago, that rights and protections for the LGBTQIA+ community began to improve.
-The Stonewall riots in 1969 started due to a police raid on a gay bar (the Stonewall Inn) but quickly escalated to become a catalyst for a global movement.
+The Stonewall riots in 1969 started due to a police raid on a gay bar (the Stonewall Inn), but quickly escalated to become a catalyst for a global movement.
 The LGBTQIA+ community living in New York was tired of the constant harassment and abuse they received from the city’s police department.
 When they raided the bar, it became the final straw for the community.
 The riots lasted only five days; however, they attracted international media attention.
-The protests inspired other LGBTQIA+ to take a stand in solidarity and ensure that their voices, too, were heard.
-The Stonewall riots did not start the gay movement but instead kick-started change that continues to this day.
+The protests inspired other LGBTQIA+ individuals to take a stand in solidarity and ensure that their voices, too, were heard.
+The Stonewall riots did not start the gay movement, but instead kick-started a change that continues to this day.

-Equality for the community has significantly improved around the world, and in 2023:
+Equality for the community has significantly improved around the world, and in 2025:

-• 45.5% of all countries are classified as medium-high or medium-low
+• 95 (or 40.8%) of all countries are classified as medium-high or medium-low

-• 24.5% of all countries are classified as low or very low
+• 60 (or 25.8%) of all countries are classified as low or very low

 SIZE OF THE COMMUNITY